 From .SE: Anne-Marie Eklund-Löwinder, Einar Lönn and Patrik Wallström

-Mohsen Souissi (AFNIC) ran the meeting.
+Mohsen Souissi (AFNIC) moderated the meeting.

 Background and objectives of the meeting

-Mohsen recalled the first discussion between Danny Aerts (.SE’s CEO) and Mathieu Weill (AFNIC’s CEO) during ICANN Prague (march 2012) regarding a potential collaboration between R&D teams on DNS checking tools.
+Mohsen recalled the first discussion between Danny Aerts (.SE’s CEO) and Mathieu Weill (AFNIC’s CEO) during CENTR Salzburg (February 2012) regarding a potential collaboration between R&D teams on DNS checking tools.
 The idea was to put together efforts in order to make the most out of each one’s experience and checking tool, DNSCheck by .SE, and ZoneCheck by AFNIC.

 R&D teams were then asked to study the opportunity for such collaboration and the way it could be carried out in 2013 and beyond.
 This meeting was decided after a short meeting between both teams during the CENTR Jamboree week in Frankfurt (June 2012).